johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 <!--\begin {pause}-->

-The Maize Plant Discipleship learning cycle is a tool — :	its purpose is to serve facilitators and learning groups.
-It may not always be possible to incorporate all the elements, each and every time.
-Allow it to stretch, but not to limit your learning. *Where appropriate, adapt it*.
+The Maize Plant Discipleship learning cycle is a tool — :	its purpose is to facilitate, not control learning and it may not be essential to incorporate every element, every time a group meets.
+Allow the cycle to stretch, but not to limit. *Where appropriate, adapt it*.
+For example, groups could incorporate two (or more) studies into a single gathering, repeating the first three elements of the cycle, before moving on to the final three.

 <!--\end {pause}-->